All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Understanding Kennel Cough in your Yorkshire Terrier

-A Yorkshire terrier and kennal cough isn’t something you want to mess around with.
+leaf A small breed of dog and kennel cough isn't something you want to mess around with.
 It is the result of a type of bacterial infection that they can rapidly spread to each other.

 The scientific name for it is Tracheobronchitis.
 You will find that those who have had it in the past six months likely don’t get it when it goes around again in that time frame.